onedebos/supersupport-fe/README.md

 This is a customer support application that allows for 3 user roles: Admin, Agents and Customers.
 Admins can make other users Admins and can see all tickets created on the system.
 Agents can change the status of a ticket and can leave comments on tickets.
 Customers cannot comment on a ticket till an Agent or Admin has commented on it.

+Agents and Admins can also generate PDF reports based on closed tickets.

 ## Technologies used in this API

 - React